cybervet99/cybersecurity-lab-reports/thm-introduction-to-phishing/README.md

 User c.allen received a fraudulent notice regarding unauthorized account activity in Nigeria, directing them to log in at m1crosoftsupport.co.
 The domain uses a typo-squatted string (m1crosoft) to harvest credentials.
 Marked as True Positive.

 ## Classification and Escalation
+* False Positive Justification: Incident #8814, Initial triage flagged an inbound onboarding link from hrconnex.thm sent to j.garcia.
+Cross-referencing the domain in SIEM logs revealed an IT support ticket from internal HR confirming that hrconnex.thm is an authorized third-party platform for new hire paperwork.
+This activity was marked as a False Positive.

 * True Positive Justification: Incidents #8815, #8816, and #8817 used unauthorized lookalike domains, obfuscated URLs, and urgency-based social engineering to direct users to unverified infrastructure.
 * Escalation Decision:
+  * Alert #8814: Closed.
+This activity was marked as a False Positive.
   * Alert #8816: Closed.
 Firewall logs verify 0 bytes were transferred and the outbound TCP session was dropped.
 No host containment required.
   * Alert #8817: Escalated to L2.
 Requested global blocklisting for m1crosoftsupport.co across mail and web gateways.